Les Miles

 Leslie Edwin Miles (born November 10, 1953) is an American former football coach.
 He most recently served as the head coach at Kansas.
 His head coaching career began with the Oklahoma State Cowboys, where he coached from 2001 to 2004.
 Following that, he coached LSU from 2005 to 2016.
 Miles is nicknamed "the Hat" for his signature white cap, as well as "the Mad Hatter" for his eccentricities and play-calling habits.
-Prior to being a head coach, he was an assistant coach at Oklahoma State as well as at the University of Michigan, the University of Colorado at Boulder, and with the Dallas Cowboys of the National Football League (NFL).
+Prior to being a head coach, he was an assistant coach at Oklahoma State as well as at the Michigan Wolverines, the Colorado Buffaloes, and with the Dallas Cowboys of the National Football League (NFL).
 Miles led the 2007 LSU Tigers football team to a win in the BCS National Championship Game, defeating Ohio State.

 Early life, playing career

 Miles was born to Bubba, a long-haul trucking broker, and Martha Miles.
 He earned all-state honors as a lineman in football as well as letters in baseball and wrestling at Elyria High School in Ohio, graduating in 1972.
 He attended the University of Michigan from 1972 to 1975, playing for the football team under head coach Bo Schembechler, earning letters in 1974 and 1975.